Note

 neighbor_listwith shape(N, max_neighbors)padded with-1.overflowflag, which isTrueif any particle had more thanmax_neighborsneighbors within the requested cutoff.

-Since max_neighbors is a static, user-provided buffer size, checking
+Since max_neighbors is a static, user-provided buffer size required for JAX compile-time sizing,

-overflow is the correct way to verify that the neighbor list was built
+checking the returned overflow flag is the correct way to verify that your simulation is working

-Example with a regular collider (here: Dynamic Cell List):
+Example with a regular collider (here: Cell List):

 )